– a simple natural, traditional way to use herbs topically for a kitchen first-aid kit. Ideal for cuts, bruises, aching joints and many more...

 Herbal ointments and their actions

-Choosing an infused oil for your ointment:
+Choosing an infused oil for your ointment, here are some popular options:

 - Calendula flowers (Calendula officinalis)- Great for skin healing, an anti-microbial.